Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: All-Equal Segment Cover

-\begin{Theorem} The problem ALL-EQUAL SEGMENT COVER is NP-Complete. \end{Theorem} \begin{proof} Consider a clause $B_j$.
-To the set $T_j$ of the original reduction we add $s-1$ new uncertain segments, each of them consisting of the two copies of the same interval.
-This insures that certain subsets of the interval $I$ are always covered, see Figure \ref{fig:allequal}.
+\begin{theorem} The problem all-equal segment cover is NP-Complete. \end{theorem} \begin{proof} Consider a clause $C_j$ and its sub-interval $B_j$.
+To the set $T_j$ of the original reduction we add $s-1$ new uncertain segments, each of them consisting of two copies of the same segment.
+This insures that certain subsets of the interval $I$ are always covered, see Figure \ref{fig:allequal} (for instance, $\{ s_1,s'_1\}$ is such an uncertain segment).
 The set $S_i$ of uncertain segments for the variable $x_i$ is defined just as in the original reduction, but with the modification that a vertex interval $B_{jk}$ is not partitioned, rather the sub-intervals for the at most two incident edges are copies of the interval $B_{jk}$, one of them slightly moved to the right, the other slightly moved to the left.

-We just need to check that the new intervals have the required properties used in the reduction.
+We need to check that the new intervals have the required properties used in the reduction.
 As before, at most two of the intervals $B_{j1}, B_{j3}$ and $B_{j5}$ can be covered by the uncertain segments from (updated) $T_j$.
-It is easily checked that that interval, say $B_{j1}$, which is not covered, can only be covered when both of the intervals of the incident edges are present.
+It is easily checked that any interval, say $B_{j1}$, which is not covered, can only be covered when both of the intervals of the incident edges are present.
 Hence, the same correctness argument applies here as well. \end{proof}